Sunjjjjjj/Satellite-functions/README.md

 # Satellite-functions
-Includes functions used for satellite data.
+Includes functions used for processing and visualizing satellite data.